MXClyde/mendix-kubernetes-azure/README.md

 ##
 ### 2) The recommended, productized way to run Mendix on Azure is using [Mendix for Private Cloud / Mendix Operator for Kubernetes](https://docs.mendix.com/developerportal/deploy/private-cloud)
 ##
-### 3) Parts of below how-to are now incorrect due to changes to Azure (DevOps).
-It is left as an exercise for the reader to fix those.
-I will not update this how-to anymore
+### 3) Parts of below how-to are now incorrect due to changes in Azure (DevOps).
+It is left as an exercise for the reader to work around those.
+I will not update this how-to anymore.

 # Mendix on Azure Kubernetes Service